mklemm/jaxb-rich-contract-plugin/src/site/markdown/usage.md

 ####  From Maven

 You should add "maven-jaxb2-plugin" to your `<build>` configuration.
 Then add "jaxb2-rich-contract-plugin" as an XJC plugin ("plugin for plugin") to the maven plugin declaration.
-The following example shows all possible options reflecting their default values:
+The following cheat sheet shows all possible options reflecting their default values:

 ``` xml
     <build>